planktic/regress-bivariate/README.md

 ## Author

-Written by [Kaustubh Thirumalai](mailto:kaustubh_thirumalai@brown.edu) at the University of Texas Institute for Geophysics in July, 2009; currently at the Department of Earth, Environmental, and Planetary Sciences, Brown University.
+Written by [Kaustubh Thirumalai](mailto:kaustubh@arizona.edu) at the University of Texas Institute for Geophysics in July, 2009; currently at the Department of Geosciences, University of Arizona.

 ## Acknowledgments